-Following the Board's determination, the Company will, within four business days, disclose publicly in a document furnished or filed with the SEC the Board's decision as to whether or not to accept the resignation offer.
+Following the Board's determination, the Company will, within four business days, disclose publicly in a document furnished or filed with the Securities and Exchange Commission (the "SEC") the Board's decision as to whether or not to accept the resignation offer.
 The disclosure will also include a description of the process by which the decision was reached, including, if applicable, the reason or reasons for rejecting the offered resignation.